Inov8 Mudtalon Speed V2 Fell Running Shoes

 I’ve been using the B.A.D.
 800 on night runs in the Peak District for the last 6 weeks.
 One of the first things I consider when using a head torch is ease of operation.
 Some torches have lots of settings but use two buttons and multiple sequences of presses to scroll through the settings.
 I find it really frustrating if it’s a complicated process to get to the required setting!
 The Bright As Day doesn’t suffer from this problem, scrolling through the brightness settings is very intuitive.
 Another thing to consider is how easy the torch is to operate whilst wearing gloves.
 If you are running in the dark in winter there’s a high chance that you will be wearing gloves, maybe thick ones or even mittens.
 I found that the single large button on top of the torch could easily be pressed even when I was wearing mittens.

 Battery life is obviously important.
 Have you ever been out on a run and had your torch die on you?
 No?
 Just me then!
 I’m always quite sceptical about manufacturers’ claims regarding battery life so I tested the torch against Moonlight Mountain Gear’s claims.
-They claim 4hrs on full power of 800 lumens.
-I fully charged the torch then left it switched on on maximum setting.
+They claim 2hrs on full power of 800 lumens.
+I fully charged the torch then left it switched on setting #3 400 lumen.
 It lasted 3 hours 50 minutes before it flashed and went to low power mode.
 At least it doesn’t go out completely and leave you in the dark!
 I got another 20 minutes before it switched off completely.
 I did this test at home in a warm room so you may get slightly less in cold conditions.

 picture of Moonlight Mountain Gear BAD 800 battery life